Kirkland Putter vs Scotty Cameron: Which Is Better For You?

 Scotty Cameron Newport Putter

-In effect, however, even though the putters are the same size and shape basically and are built through the same 100% milled technique, there’s a certain high-end harmony that doesn’t show up on paper that will shine through with a premium product like the Scotty Cameron.
+In effect, however, even though the putters are the same size and shape basically and are built through the same 100% milled technique, there’s a certain high end harmony that doesn’t show up on paper that will shine through with a premium product like the Scotty Cameron.
 This can be attributed to slight differences in actual source materials (not all 303 stainless steel is created equal, perhaps) and the exact way in which the components are balanced.

 RELATED: Why Are Scotty Cameron Putters So Expensive?

-Kirkland KS 1 Putter vs Scotty Cameron
+Kirkland KS 1 Putter vs Scotty Cameron Putter

 Kirkland Signature KS1 Putter

-Kirkland KS1 putters are almost identical to Scotty Cameron Newport putters, at least on paper.
+Kirkland KS1 putters are almost identical to Scotty Cameron putters, at least on paper.
 By far the biggest difference comes in the amount of paper you’ll have to lay down to get one.

 That said, there are definitely other small differences, and what they are worth to you is completely a matter of personal preference.
-Many are intolerant to those small differences when it comes to something as important as putting, and many are completely ecstatic to get a 100% milled putter that is still of very good quality and save a couple hundred bucks.
+Many are intolerant to those small differences when it comes to something as important as putting, and many are completely ecstatic to get a 100% milled putter head that is still of very good quality and save a couple hundred bucks.

 Scotty Cameron Newport 2 vs Kirkland Putter